-Listing all of the schools would be too long and would entail the risk of forgetting to mention (or not mentioning properly) one or more schools.
-For this reason, and also as a reward for their business, we mention here Sunset Surf Dominical (www.sunsetsurfdominical.com), the school that has historically hosted in our facilities more of their customers, and invite you to Google the Internet for additional information on Dominical Surf Schools.
+Listing all of them here would be too long (and would entail the risk of forgetting to mention - or not mentioning properly - one or more schools).
+For this reason, and also as a reward for their business, we mention (in strict alphabetical order) the schools that have historically hosted at our facilities more of their customers: Costa Rica Surf Camp, Dominical Surf School, Dominical Waverider, and Sunset Surf Dominical, and invite you to Google the Internet for additional information on surf schools in Dominical.

 It is widely recognized that a proper Yoga routine provides exceptional benefits to surfers, both mentally and physically: more focus, better confidence, firmer balance, higher energy, longer endurance, more vitality, flexibility, longevity and, last but not least, performance.

 And Yoga also helps to strengthen those specific body parts that are key to surfers in the practice of the discipline (arms, legs, back and wrists), whilst minimizing the risk of injuries and improving recovery after sessions.